awsdocs/amazon-redshift-management-guide/doc_source/working-with-db-encryption.md

 If you don’t use AWS KMS for key management, you can use a hardware security module \(HSM\) for key management with Amazon Redshift\.

 **Important**
-HSM encryption is not supported for DC2 node types\.
+HSM encryption is not supported for DC2 and RA3 node types\.

 HSMs are devices that provide direct control of key generation and management\.
 They provide greater security by separating key management from the application and database layers\.
 Amazon Redshift supports AWS CloudHSM Classic for key management\.
 The encryption process is different when you use HSM to manage your encryption keys instead of AWS KMS\.